nspo/pybarsys/README.md

 ```
 Finally, test whether everything works again.
 If not, you can try to fix the error or use your backup.

-# Troubleshooting

-It shouldn't be necessary when running pip3 install with sudo if it gives errors then change the folder permission with:
-'''
-cd /var/www/
-chmod +rwx pybarsys
-'''

 # Bug reports
 Please feel free to open an issue in case you think you spotted a bug.